TAWinterton2/CS-F600-ML-GUI/README.md

 - "/hello/<name>": This page displays 'Hello, "<name>"' on the page as <h1>.
 - "/calculator/": This page functions as a simple calculator.
 It operates as a FORM and will POST the solution (and any generated error messages) to the page "/calculator_result/"
 - "/calculator_result/": URL for the POST request of the given calculator operations.
+- "/tasks": Allows user to add/remove/modify simple items in the db.

 ### To Do
 - [ ] Index Page:   Add links to the various viable URL pages on webpage.
 - [ ] Index Page:   Add description for website.
-- [ ] db.py:        Test creating and using a SQLite database.
+- [x] app.py:       Test creating and using a SQLite database.
+- [ ] db.py:        Organize db related tasks into db.py.